 The trusted position of caregiver also brings about unique insight into life itself.
 Only after caring for a senior loved one can you truly appreciate how important it is to set up support systems for your golden years.
 These values can lead the way for conversations with your spouse and children about how you wish to be cared for in your later decades.

-Finally, the privilege to care for an elderly friend or relative is one that comes with lessons.
+Finally, the privilege to care for an older friend or relative is one that comes with lessons.
 You’ll get a peek into the patience and wisdom that comes with a life well lived.
 You’ll have a perspective that keeps minor issues in their place, as the more important life and death decisions come front and center.
 While being a caregiver is trying and not something everyone is cut out for, its rich rewards cannot truly be defined.